 The Disneyland Resort Hotels

-The Disneyland Resort in California has three hotels: Pixar Place Hotel (formerly known as Paradise Pier), Disneyland Hotel and Grand Californian.
+The Disneyland Resort in California has three hotels: Pixar Place Hotel, Disneyland Hotel and Grand Californian.

 The high-rise Pixar Place Hotel is very comfortable, with fabulous views of Disney California Adventure from many rooms and even from some of the hallways.
 The hotel features Pixar artwork and décor that shows the creative journey of the artists who bring the Pixar stories to life.
 The hotel is now open, but some amenities may be unavailable.